Dylden/Dylden/README.md

   - PHP / Symfony
   - MySQL

-- 📫 How to reach me: dylan.dennig@lapiscine.pro | www.linkedin.com/in/dylan-dennig
+- 📫 How to reach me: dng.dyl@gmail.com | www.linkedin.com/in/dylan-dennig

   # Let's connect and collaborate on GitHub or LinkedIn ! 😄